Skip to main content

 High Sierra EnergyCentrahoma125

-The most significant filing came from High Sierra Energy at its Centrahoma facility, reporting 125 affected workers.
+The largest notice was filed by High Sierra Energy at its Centrahoma facility, reporting 125 affected workers.

 Trend & Outlook

-The numbers illustrate a easing in workforce disruptions across Oklahoma, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Oklahoma, with filings falling below both recent and year-ago levels.
 The Utilities sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Oklahoma.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Oklahoma WARN notices, browse layoffs by state, or download the full dataset.